 Best places to stay near Curracloe – Curracloe Beach is a 20-minute drive from Wexford where you could check into the affordable Clayton Whites Hotel.
-See latest prices and availability here.
+See the latest prices and availability here.
 Or why not stay in a castle at the Killiane Castle House and Farm.
-See this option and latest prices here.
+See this option and the latest prices here.

 Brittas Bay, Wicklow

 One of the nicest beaches in Ireland has to be the beach of my childhood, Brittas Bay in Wicklow.
 As one of the best beaches in Ireland for swimming, Brittas Bay is one of the most frequented beaches by Dubliners in summer, my family included.
-It is 4km long, has beautiful white sand which are protected by sand dunes which create a natural barrier to the road that runs parallel to the beach.
+It is 4km long, has beautiful white sand which is protected by sand dunes which create a natural barrier to the road that runs parallel to the beach.